Park-Place/ParkPlace/README.md

 * allow a user to add a username and picture to their account upon sign up.
   - the user picture is previewed and users can delete the photo to pick a different one.
 * The add review button cannot be accessed unless the user is logged in.
+* Show a user when a page is loading with a spinner.

 Reflection / Changes
 ===